idolanuel5885/Serenity-plus/SESSIONS-TABLE-ANALYSIS.md

 - Creates a new session record with:
   - `userid`: The current user's ID
   - `partnershipid`: The partnership ID
-  - `duration`: Session duration in seconds
+  - `sitlength`: Session length in seconds
   - `iscompleted`: `false`
   - `createdat`: Auto-set to NOW()